-- See how solar panels can work for you with custom quotes on the EnergySage Marketplace
+- See how much solar panels can save by comparing custom quotes on the EnergySage Marketplace.

 The science of generating electricity with solar panels all comes down to the photovoltaic effect.
 First discovered in 1839 by Edmond Becquerel, the photovoltaic effect can be generally thought of as a characteristic of certain materials (known as semiconductors) that allows them to generate an electric current when exposed to sunlight.